What term refers to the deviation of a component or system from its expected delivery or result?

 Prepare for the ISTQB Agile Tester exam with our comprehensive quiz.
 Enhance your understanding with flashcards and multiple-choice questions.
 Hints and explanations are included.
 Ace your exam with confidence!

-The term that refers to the deviation of a component or system from its expected delivery or result is "failure."
-In testing and quality assurance contexts, a failure occurs when a system or component does not perform its intended function or fails to meet the pre-defined specifications or requirements.
-This indicates that there is a gap between what was expected and what actually occurred during execution.
+The term that refers to the deviation of a component or system from its expected delivery or result is "Failure."
+In the context of software testing and quality assurance, a failure occurs when the system behaves in a way that is different from the specified requirements or expectations.
+This could mean that the system produces incorrect results, does not perform tasks as specified, or fails to meet user needs.

 Subscribe